 Note: Some interfaces only work in Direct mode even though you configure CC-SG to use Proxy mode.
 These interfaces include ILO, RSA, Microsoft RDP, DRAC, Web Browser and VMware Viewer.
-See About Interfaces (on page 89).
+Java RDP interfaces can be used in proxy mode.
+See About Interfaces (on page 102).